 - Flow: A floor plan should have a natural flow that allows people to move easily from one room to another.
 Consider how people will enter and exit the home, as well as the location of staircases and other traffic areas.

 - Storage: Adequate storage is important in any floor plan.
-Consider the amount of storage space you’ll need and whether the floor plan provides enough.
+Consider the amount of storage space you’ll need and whether the plan provides enough.